🔥🔥Impassioned Marketer

 I smiled and explained it wasn't the diarrhea alone, that it was the combination of everything.
 The tiredness, the heavy legs, the nosebleed, and the headache, and that I needed to get him checked out.
 I told him to get out of bed and get dressed.

 He stood up and when he did his gait was so weak it was like watching someone with polio take a few steps.
 I became frightened and when he saw the look on my face he started crying.
 When I picked him up his heart was racing a mile a minute which frightened me even more.
-I wasn't sure if it was an episode he was having or if it was anxiety, but I knew I needed to get him to the emergency room as soon as possible.
+I wasn't sure if it was a cardiac episode he was having or if it was anxiety, but I knew I needed to get him to the emergency room as soon as possible.

 Upon arrival at the ER at Cohen's Children's hospital, he insisted that it was me he wanted to accompany him inside.
 They only allowed one parent because of the COVID quarantine measures in place, and my boys and I are very close.

-When the first blood test came the ER doctor began to explain, and I started crying.
+When the first blood test came back the ER doctor began to explain, and I started crying.
 He asked me to come into the hallway.
 He told me there was a malignancy in Sully's blood.
 They thought that it might be Leukemia and were awaiting confirmation from the lab and hematologists.

 I am strong but not afraid to show emotion.
 I had a meltdown, and thankfully while I was in the hallway Sully had fallen asleep.
 Throughout the course of the night and next morning the updates and blood results got worse.

-So now, after meeting with the full team of doctors, my ex-wife and I had to go into the room and tell him the news.
+The next morning after meeting with the full team of doctors, my ex-wife and I had to go into the room and tell him the news.
 He is one of the most perceptive and intelligent 10 year olds I know, and his reaction was very adult-like and on par with that.
 He was also in a foul mood when we entered the room.

 We started calmly explaining things to him in a roundabout way, and he immediately and directly, almost antagonistically asked "Is it Cancer?"